garygse/boomshine3d/README.md

  - Jeremy Baldwin for creating and releasing an impressive and comprehensive [shader](https://www.dropbox.com/s/a06wyc817gtcp3w/UForumHelp_DynRadial.rar?dl=0)
  - Flakky for allowing the use of an awesome [orbit cam](https://www.youtube.com/watch?v=YNgXBrBYiQ0)
  - Nobiax for providing [free textures](http://nobiax.deviantart.com/art/Yughues-Free-PBR-Metal-Plates-528470648)
+ - [Simple Icon](http://simpleicon.com/) for providing a basis for some of the artwork used
  - [stackedit.io](https://stackedit.io/viewer#), which was used to generate this README markup
  - All the contributors to the many forums that I have visited (and continue to visit) throughout the project